Skip to Main Content

 Look for a school with strong journalism and communications programs.
 Many programs require you to complete two years of liberal arts studies before concentrating on journalism studies.
 Journalism courses include reporting, writing, and editing; press law and ethics; journalism history; and photojournalism.
 Advanced classes include feature writing, investigative reporting, and graphics.
 Some schools offer internships for credit.

 When hiring, newspapers look closely at a candidate's extracurricular activities, putting special emphasis on internships, school newspaper and freelance writing and editing, and part-time newspaper work (stringing).
-Typing, computer skills, and knowledge of printing are helpful.
+Typing, computer skills, and knowledge of both printing and digital production processes are helpful.

 Related Professions